Jesus Christ Pose: Release and reception

 "Jesus Christ Pose" was released as a single in 1991 in various versions with the previously unreleased B-sides "Stray Cat Blues" and "Into the Void (Sealth)".
-Outside the United States, the single was released commercially in the United Kingdom.

 Greg Prato of AllMusic said, "In addition to Cornell's biting lyrics and vocals, the rest of the band helped fuel unquestionably one of Soundgarden's most vicious and venomous rockers.
 Breakneck guitar riffs do battle with sledgehammer drumming for most of the song's five minute and 50 seconds."
 Gina Arnold of Entertainment Weekly stated, "On songs like the cynical 'Jesus Christ Pose' ...
 Soundgarden sound a hell of a lot smarter than their peers, who seldom get beyond extolling booze, girls, and cars."

-The song is featured on the soundtrack for the 1994 film, S.F.W.
-"Jesus Christ Pose" is available as downloadable content for the Rock Band series as a master track.
 A live performance of "Jesus Christ Pose" can be found on the "Black Hole Sun" single and the compilation album Telephantasm.
 A performance of the song is also included on the Motorvision home video release.

 Music video

 The music video for "Jesus Christ Pose" was directed by Eric Zimmerman, who would later direct the music video for "Rusty Cage".
 The video's intro adapts John 3:16; "And God So Loved Soundgarden He Gave Them His Only Song".
 The video features the band members wandering around a desert interspersed with various images of crosses, cyborgs, a crucified girl, a crucified skeleton and even vegetables crucified in human form.
 Thayil said, "A lot was chosen by the director Eric Zimmerman, and we checked it out and decided what we liked and didn't like."
 Cornell said, "It was a pretty unanimous decision by the band to have a woman being crucified in the video ...
 As a visual, it's powerful and it's also challenging to people, because women basically have been persecuted since before recorded history, and it would almost make more sense than seeing a man on it."
 He also added, "There's upside down crosses and right-side up ones.
 But there's certainly no blatant direction as far as religious conviction in the video."

 Thayil said that the video was one of the few Soundgarden videos the band was satisfied with.
 He stated that "on the "Jesus Christ Pose" video we did a lot of experimenting at different kinda fun, cool things.
 I guess it seems fun to me because I didn't end up getting disappointed by it."
 The video was released in October 1991.